HomeLatest NewsGovTechMaharashtra mulling incentives to disperse IT companies from Mumbai, Pune to tier-2, tier-3 cities

 Preferred Source of Google

-The minister was speaking at an industry organised by IMC, Chamber of Commerce and Industry.
+The minister was speaking at an industry conference organised by IMC, Chamber of Commerce and Industry.
 The minister outlined the state’s IT-related initiatives and pledged full support to IT-related businesses.

 Advertisement